radhesh1/radhesh1/readme.md

 <p align="center">
 <a href=""> <img width="30%" src="https://octodex.github.com/images/bannekat.png"></a></p>
-<center>all of my code if it is not licensed can be considered under LGPL 3.0</center>
+<p align="center"> All of my code if it is not licensed can be considered under LGPL 3.0</p>